Shicheng-Guo/BIS180L_web/_posts/2017-04-06-1-Sequence_Alignment.md

 	grep Score 1k.water | awk '{sum+=$3} END {print sum/NR}'

-Answer the following questions in your notebook (aka `README.md` file).
+Answer the following questions in your notebook.

 1. Is the shape of the curve normal?
 Do you expect it to be normal?
 2. Do you expect all protein comparisons to have the same distribution?